 GeneCards Summary for EED Gene

 EED (Embryonic Ectoderm Development) is a Protein Coding gene.
-Diseases associated with EED include hiv-1.
-Among its related pathways are Cellular Senescence and Cellular Senescence.
-GO annotations related to this gene include identical protein binding and histone methyltransferase activity.
+Diseases associated with EED include Cohen-Gibson Syndrome and Weaver Syndrome.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and histone methyltransferase activity.